tomekdm/ubitxv6-08_sp7etd/README.md

 See 08_sp7etd_screenshot.jpeg file for menu overview.

 08_sp7etd release notes:

-Release NOTE 1: S-meter  and s-meter button added ("0v8").
+Release NOTE 1:
+S-meter and s-meter button added (s-meter button name is "0v8" - the number of sp7etd firmware release).
-I have used LM386 circuit from: http://www.hamskey.com/2018/05/creating-simple-s-meter-sensor-for-ubitx.html Schematic included with this release files.
+I have used LM386 circuit from: http://www.hamskey.com/2018/05/creating-simple-s-meter-sensor-for-ubitx.html Schematic of s-meter circuit is included with this release.
 S-meter is turned OFF by default, because S-meter 300ms sampling may cause some noise on small signals.
-Turn s-meter ON by pressing "0v8" button which name indicates sp7etd firmware release number.
+Turn s-meter ON by pressing "0v8".
 Mind s-meter indications are for reference only.
 Due to hardware limitations of this solution - s-meter values slightly depends on volume level - especially at lower signals.

 07_sp7etd release notes:
 Release NOTE 1: RX shift when in CW mode and when in USB is fixed now.
 Whenever in LSB or in USB in CW mode - RX now is on the same frequency as TX.
-Release NOTE 2: "LCK" button added - lock of frequency tuning with encoder to disable encoder tuning (to avoid accidental tuning).
+Release NOTE 2: "LCK" button added - lock of frequency tuning to disable encoder (to avoid accidental tuning).

 04_sp7etd release notes (first major sp7etd firmware release):
 Introduction: